formal-land/formal.land/docs/tools/coq-of-ocaml/language/ocaml-core.md

 End answer.
 Definition answer := answer.record.
 ```
-Records in Coq are automatically namespaced into a module of the same name.
+Records in Rocq are automatically namespaced into a module of the same name.
 This prevents name collisions between record fields.
-As Coq has no builtin constructs for substitution in records, `coq-of-ocaml` generates a `with_` function for each of the fields.
+As Rocq has no builtin constructs for substitution in records, `coq-of-ocaml` generates a `with_` function for each of the fields.

 To read into the record, the generated code prefixes all the fields by the record's name:
 ```ocaml